Caruna

-Caruna distributes electricity and maintains, repairs and builds a weatherproof electricity network for its 690,000 customers in South, Southwest and West Finland, as well as in the city of Joensuu, the sub-region of Koillismaa and Satakunta.
+Caruna distributes electricity and maintains, repairs and builds a weatherproof electricity network for its 700,000 customers in the Southern, Southwestern and Western Finland, as well as in the city of Joensuu, the sub-region of Koillismaa, and Satakunta.
+In addition to households, its customer base in 2021 included approximately 80 municipalities and about 90,000 companies.

 Caruna is responsible for about a fifth of Finland's electricity distribution.
-The CEO is Tomi Yli-Kyyny.
+The CEO is Jyrki Tammivuori.

+History

+Lounais-Suomen Sähkö

+The name Caruna comes from the municipality of Karuna, where Lounais-Suomen Sähkö (originally named Karunan—Sauvon Sähköosakeyhtiö) was founded in 1912.
+The company's founders were local manor owners Eliel Blomqvist, Otto Rotkirch, Wäinö Sovelius, Gustaf Schauman, Johan Oskar Sjöstedt, J. Peurakoski, and merchant A. Karlsson, who established the electricity company for their own needs.

+The first major project was the harnessing of three rapids on the Paimionjoki river.

+After the 1960s, more than 15 local electricity utilities were merged into Lounais-Suomen Sähkö.

+Länsivoima

+In 1995, the company's operations had expanded beyond its original area, and its name was changed to Länsivoima.
+Later, the company became an active player in the electricity market and became known for acquiring other electricity companies.
+Ultimately, however, Länsivoima was itself acquired.
+Imatran Voima first bought a third of it and gradually acquired a majority stake in the company.

+Fortum Sähkönsiirto

+Länsivoima ceased to exist as an independent company in 2000 when it was merged into its parent company, which had become Fortum.
+It operated as Fortum's electricity distribution unit for just under 15 years.

+Caruna

+Caruna began as an independent company when Fortum divested its Finnish electricity distribution business in 2014.
+The current owners are domestic and international pension investors, with ownership stakes as follows: KKR (40%), Ontario Teachers' Pension Plan (40%), the Swedish pension insurance company AMF (12.5%), and Elo (7.5%).

 Organization

 Caruna includes two separate network companies.
 Caruna Espoo Oy operates in urban areas with a high cabling rate and a high number of customers to share the expenses per metres of network.
 Caruna Oy operates mainly in rural, sparsely populated, areas where their amount of network to be maintained, built and repaired is high.
 The length of the network is 168 metres per customer in Caruna Oy's area.
 In Caruna Espoo Oy's area, the corresponding number is 36 metres per customer.

 Caruna was founded in 2014, but its story really began in 1912 in a place called Karuna where a new electricity company started out.
 Caruna has approximately 300 employees and contracts 1,000 additional workers across Finland.
 Caruna's operations are regulated by the Finnish Energy Authority, in charge of monitoring the electricity network business in Finland.

-Caruna is owned by Finnish employment pension companies Elo (7.5%) and Keva (12.5%), as well as international infrastructure investors OMERS Infrastructure (40%) and First State Investments (40%).
+Caruna is owned by Finnish employment pension companies Elo (7.5%), as well as international infrastructure investors KKR (40%), OTPP (40%) and AMF (12,5%).